 She also stresses that it’s important to remember, “Opposites attract!
 So, it's not uncommon to have a saver and a spender in a relationship together (we see this a lot).
 The #1 source of arguments between couples is money related, so it's best to talk it out before it escalates to an argument.”

 2. Set a Budget

-Budgeting is never fun, but it’s a necessary evil in planning your finances especially once you’re married.
-How you set it is entirely up to you as long as your planning for saving long term, saving short term, and spending while living within your means.
+Budgeting is never fun, but it’s a necessary evil in planning your finances, especially once you’re married.
+How you set it up is entirely up to you as long as your planning for saving long term, saving short term, and spending while living within your means.

 3. Set Some Goals

 To be financially healthy, couples need both short and long-term goals.
 As far as short-term, anything that is within two years or less, you should be asking yourselves, “Do you want to travel every year, upgrade your apartment, buy a home, have a kid?
 We'd recommend setting up a separate online savings account for each short-term goal and automating the monthly savings needed to achieve the goal,” says Nosuchinsky.

 In regards to long term planning (anything two years out and further), consider, “Do you want to pay for private school?
 College?
 Vacation home?
 Retire at 50?
 That's where investing comes into the mix.
 Since these goals are further out, you'll want to get your money working harder for you in the meantime!”